"There is no need to say anything more... The first thing I shall incinerate is your tongue."Refers to damage done to the tongue of any kind:

 - In an episode of Futurama Bender offers to share his food with Fry and Fry politely declines saying that robot food is different from human food, but Bender dumps some in his mouth causing his tongue to catch on fire (once Fry stops screaming in pain he seems to quite enjoy the food).

-- Courage the Cowardly Dog occasionally gets his tongue stomped on, electrocuted, or burned to a crisp.
+- In Courage the Cowardly Dog, Courage occasionally gets his tongue stomped on, electrocuted, or burned to a crisp.
+He also got his tongue caught in a bear trap in one episode, and even ripped off by a lollipop as a puppy.

 - One of the least-fortunate residents of Foster's Home for Imaginary Friends has tongues for his feet.
 Not only does it hurt him to walk on them, but he can actually taste whether anyone's cleaned the floor recently.